Growing Zones: 4-9 outdoors(hardy down to -20℉) 4-9 outdoors

 Planting & Care

-A must-have for your garden, the French Prune wows.
-It's self-fertile, so you only need one tree to get fruit (though more trees will produce even bigger and better fruit).
-Because it’s been budded, grafted and established at our nursery, you’ll have fruit the first year you own the tree.
+The French Prune is self-fertile, so you only need one tree to get fruit (though more trees will produce even bigger and better fruit).
+But because it’s been budded, grafted and established at our nursery, you’ll have fruit the first year you own the tree.
 Plus, it’s low-maintenance and hassle-free – though the French Prune does require proper care to thrive.

-Your French Prune Plum Tree needs a full sun location, so ensure you’re picking a bright, well-lit spot for your tree’s new home.
-Well-drained, sandy soil is highly recommended, with a pH range from 5.5 to 6.5 preferable.
-However, since your French Prune is adaptable, poor soil issues can be mitigated via great care and fertilizing.
+1. Planting: Your French Prune Plum Tree needs a full sun location, so ensure you’re picking a bright, well-lit spot for your tree’s new home.
+We also recommend planting in well-drained soil.

-Water your tree generously, ensuring that it is watered weekly, or twice a week for the first growing season.
+2. Watering: Water your tree generously, ensuring that it is watered weekly, or twice a week for the first growing season.
 Deep watering encourages the roots to extend deeply into the soil, making the tree more drought resistant.
+If you're not sure when to water, simply check the surrounding soil about 2 or 3 inches down.
+If the soil is dry in this area, it's time to water.

-Young trees that are three years or younger will benefit from around a half cup of balanced 10-10-10 fertilizer formula, which should be applied once in around mid-April and again in early June.
-More established plum trees require one annual application of the same balanced formula in mid-April.
+4. Fertilizing: Young French Prunes (less than 3 years old) will benefit from balanced 10-10-10 fertilizer formula, which should be applied once in around mid-April and again in early June.
+More established trees require one annual application of the same balanced formula in mid-April.
 Use 8 ounces for every year of your French Prune Tree’s age.

-*Tip: Birds are attracted to developing plums.
+*Tip: Birds may be attracted to developing plums.
 Consider utilizing a “bird net” to preserve your plum fruit on the French Prune.

 Most items ship the next business day unless otherwise noted